 Once my sister, who was living in Finland at the time, imported a 23 pound frozen Butterball turkey in her suitcase on a trip from New York.
 But those were the good old days of yesteryear, when there were no luggage restrictions and heightened security.

 Imagine my delight when cranberry sauce started appearing in the grocery stores across England.
-Sometimes I even spot FRESH cranberries in the produce aisle – like shiny red rubies amongst the green lettuces.
+Sometimes I even spot FRESH cranberries in the produce aisle – shiny red rubies amongst the green lettuces.
 Then Christmas turkeys started to make an early entrance, just in time for our Thanksgiving feast.

 But the icing on the cake was when I was in Waitrose a couple years back.
 Tucked between the evaporated and condensed milk I spotted a straight line of Libby’s pumpkin puree.
 I felt like little Charlie in Willy Wonka and the Chocolate Factory, I had found my golden ticket!
 But it was August, and too early to be thinking about pumpkin pies, so I tucked that bit of info in the back of my mind.